warksit/gocardless-laravel/README.md

 **4.** After publishing the migration you can run the migration and create the `gocardless_webhooks_table`

 **5.** The package provides a Macro route (`gocardlessWebhooks`).
-You can create a route at your routes file of your app.
+You can create a route in the routes file of your app.
 This route will be the endpoint where Gocardless will send the webhooks, you should register this webhook endpoint at your Gocardless dashboard.

 ```php
 Route::gocardlessWebhooks('gocardless-webhook-endpoint');